 - Student must be register as an entering student at, or current enrollment at, an accredited California institution of higher education

 - Student must file an AB 540 California Nonresident Tuition Exemption Request Form that includes an affidavit stating that if the student is a non-citizen without current or valid immigration status, the student has filed an appliation to legalize immigration status or will file) an application to legalize as soon as they are able to do so.
 Completed forms must be submitted to the Admissions and Records Office located in the Student Services building

 - Submit a copy of your high school diploma and sealed high school transcripts to the Gavilan College Admissions office for verification.

-SB 68 expands AB 540 to enable students to count years spent at a California Community College and adult school toward AB 540 eligibility.
-Additionally, the bill will allow the completion of an associate degree or satisfaction of the minimum requirements to transfer to the University of California (UC) or California State University (CSU) to meet the degree or unit requirements.
+AB 540 (expanded by SB 68 & SB 1141) enables students to count years spent at a California Community College (CCC) and adult school towards eligibility for in-state tuition.
+Additionally, the completion of an associate degree or satisfaction of the minimum requirements to transfer to the University of California (UC) or California State University (CSU) will meet the degree or unit requirements.
 SB 1141 removed the two-year limit of credits from the California Community Colleges (CCC).
 These new eligibility criteria expanded possibilities for students educated in CA to qualify for in-state tuition and state based financial aid at CCCs, CSUs, and UCs.